 Another educational initiative, the Fellowship for International Understanding Through Film, was launched with a $1 million planning grant from the late Kathryn W. Davis, a well-known philanthropist, and JBFC supporter.
 The fellowship program uses film, visual media, and the Internet to create a global community through cross-cultural understanding.
 The grant was also used to purchase a home at 5 Grant St. in Pleasantville for filmmakers from the international community.
 The Residence for International Filmmakers, adjacent to the Media Arts Lab, is the third building on the JBFC campus.

 In March 2015, in direct response to appeals from our community, the Jacob Burns Film Center began the next step in its evolution by opening two new theaters on the third floor of the Theater complex.
 The Adam R. Rose and Peter R. McQuillan Theater is the most intimate of our five venues.
 Along with an updated gallery space, this new construction reflects the success of Phase One of the Building on Success, Fulfilling a Promise to Our Community campaign.
-Phase Two is slated to be complete in 2016.

 From a group of individuals with a dream, the Jacob Burns Film Center has developed into a 47,500 sq. foot, three-building campus located in the heart of Pleasantville, NY.